philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 #define AND( a, b ) JOIN( AND_, JOIN( a, b ) )
 ```

 Now, we have token pasting.
 We know that we can add together tokens to produce new tokens.
-Say we have two tokens, representing bits: `0` and `1`.
-If we token paste them together, we get `01`.
-Now, if we token paste _that_ with another token, say `XOR_`, we can get `XOR_01`, which is another token.
+Say we have two tokens, representing bits: `c:0` and `c:1`.
+If we token paste them together, we get `c:01`.
+Now, if we token paste _that_ with another token, say `c:XOR_`, we can get `c:XOR_01`, which is another token.

 We know that the preprocessor is all too happy to expand these - so what if we made a [truth table](http://en.wikipedia.org/wiki/Truth_table) of tokens?
-By defining macros which correspond to our tokens (`XOR_00`, `XOR_01`, etc), the values of these macros are substituted when we token paste `XOR_`, `0`, and `1` together - we have created an operator!
+By defining macros which correspond to our tokens (`c:XOR_00`, `c:XOR_01`, etc), the values of these macros are substituted when we token paste `c:XOR_`, `c:0`, and `c:1` together - we have created an operator!

 By defining the truth table for XOR and AND, we've set up the basic building blocks that we need for our 4-bit adder.